 - Gro Clock Sleep Trainer Night Light and Toddler Clock

 - Kids Classic Sleep Trainer Clock Night light and Toddler Clock

 - Hatch Baby Rest Night Light, Sound Machine & Toddler Clock

 I have one of these for my own son who is very independent and it’s a wonderful tool!
-However, you don’t technically need to buy a fancy color changing clock to help your child.
-There are old school ways.
-If you have or can find a plain, simple digital clock, all you have to do is duct tape over the minutes section and teach your child the number 6 or 7, maybe 8 if you’re lucky.
+However, you don’t technically need to buy a fancy color-changing clock to help your child.
+There are old-school ways.
+If you have or can find a plain, simple digital clock, all you have to do is duct tape over the minute section and teach your child the number 6 or 7, maybe 8 if you’re lucky.
 Then follow my instructions below.

 Let’s use it!